 Construction of the church began in 1716, but it would take a few decades to complete: the consecration only took place in 1771.

-Johann Lucas von Hildebrandt was behind most of the design of the church.
+Johann Lucas von Hildebrandt was behind most of the design.
 This connection places the Piaristenkirche in lofty architectural circles, since Hildebrandt also built such Viennese landmarks as the Upper and Lower Belvedere palaces.

 The Piaristenkirche’s place in Viennese lore stems from its unique front and its musical connections.